wpmartin/dbt-dremio-fundamentals/unit-0/README.md

 # Setting up your environment

-For this course, we will be creating a data lakehouse on your laptop.
+For this tutorial, we will be creating a data lakehouse on your laptop.
 We will be spinning up Minio as a local data lake, using Nessie as our data catalog, and connecting these as data sources to Dremio.
 This may sound complicated but is easily achieved using Docker.

 As such, make sure you have Docker installed, and if using Docker Desktop you may have to make sure you have at least 6GB of memory allocated to Docker.